pika-online/AESRC2020/README.md

 ##### Keywords: e2e, resnet, crnns, bigru, netvlad, cosface, arcface, circle-loss

 ##### 1. Abstract
-This paper proposes a end-to-end deep network to recognize kinds of accents under the same language, where we develop and transfer the deep architecture in speaker-recognition area to accent classification task for learning utterance-level accent representation.
+This paper proposes an end-to-end deep network to recognize kinds of accents under the same language, where we develop and transfer the deep architecture in speaker-recognition area to accent classification task for learning utterance-level accent representation.
 Compared with the individual-level feature in speaker-recognition, accent recognition throws a more challenging issue in acquiring compact group-level features for the speakers with the same accent, hence a good discriminative accent feature